5 July 2019 to 5 January 2020

-Never-before-seen documents will reveal IWM’s plan for evacuating our art collection during the Second World War in our new exhibition, Art in Exile.
+It's your last chance to see never-before-seen documents that reveal IWM’s plan for evacuating our art collection during the Second World War in our exhibition, Art in Exile.
 Uncover how cultural treasures in British museums and galleries were evacuated and protected during the Second World War.

 The documents, including a notice issued to IWM staff in 1939, titled ‘Procedure in the event of war,’ and part of a collection priority list, are displayed among paintings, objects, a film and sculpture.

 Just 281 works of art and 305 albums of photographs were chosen at the outbreak of the war for special evacuation.
 This was less than 1% of our entire collection and 7% of our art collection at the time, which held works by prominent twentieth-century artists including William Orpen, John Singer Sargent, Paul Nash and John Lavery.